darkmoonred/Project-Javelin/README.md

 <br>
 <br>
 What is Project-Javelin?
-- Submit your best matches in Halo Master Cheif Collection to our public leaderboard by entering your gamertag.
+- Submit your best matches in Halo Master Chief Collection to our public leaderboard by entering your gamertag.

 How does it work?
 - Connects to the public custom built API here: https://autocode.com/stdlib/halo/mcc/